TERMS AND CONDITIONS

 - Riders are required to have a tag on their saddle or bridle with a contact name and number, in the event that the horse gets lost or separated from the rider.

 - You must notify us immediately of any missing or loose horses in the horse park.
 Alert Kake Hōiho staff if they are present on site or call the office (09 420 9566 ext.1) during business hours.
 Outside business hours call First Security 0800 347 787 or forest security 027 535 5770.
+If you require an immediate response from our company after hours, for an urgent matter that cannot wait until the next business day, phone 021 128 4550.

 - Vehicle access is only permitted to the car park within the licenced area.